 The heavy equipment industry has changed a great deal in the last 25 years.

 By this time Tri-West Tractor had a fully staffed parts department and a couple of mechanics.
 The Japanese excavators were just hitting the market and Randy decided to try his hand at selling new equipment along with used.
-With the trust and support of a local contractor he was able to sell a couple of new units and the marketplace realized that they were not only competitively priced but were also very productive.
+With the trust and support of a local contractor, he was able to sell a couple of new units and the marketplace realized that they were not only competitively priced but were also very productive.
 Other contractors soon followed suit, and in 1987, Tri-West Tractor took on the MDI/Yutani line of excavators which were manufactured by Kobelco.
 This began an 18-year relationship with Kobelco that has become the backbone of Tri-West's business.
-Kobelco is a leader in product engineering and technology and were one of the first manufacturers to put a microprocessor (computer) in their machines, which has revolutionized the excavator market.
-Randy explains; "Our machines are now much more powerful, productive and more efficient than ever before".
+Kobelco is a leader in product engineering and technology and was one of the first manufacturers to put a microprocessor (computer) in their machines, which has revolutionized the excavator market.
+Randy explains; "Our machines are now much more powerful, productive and more efficient than ever before."
 The operator hasn't been left out either.
 "My Dad worked in the underground construction industry when having a seat back and an umbrella was considered a luxury.
-Today's equipment comes with multi-positioned padded "ergonomically" designed seats with seatbelts, cup holders, heating / air conditioning and stereos."
+Today's equipment comes with multi-positioned padded "ergonomically" designed seats with seat belts, cup holders, heating/air conditioning and stereos."

 Tri-West Tractor Inc. completes their sales and rental fleet with Terex articulated trucks, Rex compactors, used Cat dozers, water wagons and motor graders.
 They sell and rent specialty attachments like Rammer Hydraulic Hammers, Allied Construction Products, Hendrix Hydraulic Quick Couplers, Destec - Weldco - C & P digging buckets, Entek Compaction Wheels, JRB Loader Attachments and Felco Bedding and Backfill Products.

 Pat Spooner and Randy's wife Mary round out the staff.
 They share in all functions of the office including accounting.
-"Pat and Mary really keep the office running smoothly" states Cram. " They make sure we don't get to far out of control."
+"Pat and Mary really keep the office running smoothly," states Cram. " They make sure we don't get too far out of control."

 ~From Ironman Equipment Source, Jan.
 2005 Western Edition